lightmaster/Meteobridge-Weather34-Template/README.md

 </p>

-# Thanks to the following sites which I monitor for anomalies this helps due to different scenarios and hardware
+# Thanks to the following sites which I have monitored for anomalies this helps due to different scenarios and hardware which is not always obvious when changes happen.

 Singapore Weather